pixney/avviare/README.md

 **If you don't want to use svg sprite plugin or browsersync, simply comment out or remove the reference within webpack.mix.js**

-### Offside JS

-Using an off-canvas navigation called offside.

 ### Styling

 Simple styling, just remove it and make your own..